teachingaway/teachingaway.github.io/_posts/2014-09-13-how-to-file-trademark-registration-application-part-2.md

 ## Filing Basis

 Every trademark needs a "filing basis."
 Think of the filing basis as the reason why you're entitled to a trademark registration.
-The two filing bases we will discuss here are called "use in commerce" [§1(a)] and "intent to use" [§1(b)].
+The two filing bases we will discuss here are called ["use in commerce"](/tmep/tmep-0800.html#TMEP-800d1e671) [§1(a)] and ["intent to use"](/tmep/tmep-0800.html#TMEP-800d1e693) [§1(b)].
 The others relate to international trademarks.
+See [TMEP 806 for filing basis details](/tmep/tmep-0800.html#TMEP-800d1e653), and [TMEP 1101](/tmep/tmep-1100.html#TMEP-1100d1e7) for additional information about when a company has a bona fide "intent to use" a trademark in the future.

-Pick §1(a) if you already use the trademark in interstate commerce.
+Pick [§1(a)](/tmep/tmep-0800.html#TMEP-800d1e671) if you already use the trademark in interstate commerce.
 That is, you already use this trademark to sell some product or service in more than one US state.

-Pick §1(b) if you don't use the trademark to sell anything yet, but you plan to start soon.
+Pick [§1(b)](/tmep/tmep-0800.html#TMEP-800d1e693) if you don't use the trademark to sell anything yet, but you plan to start soon.

 <a href="/images/tm-app/8-assign-filing-basis.png"><img src="/images/tm-app/8-assign-filing-basis.png" ></a>